The Partnership Between Parents and Educators

 Not long ago, I was facilitating a discussion group composed of parents of students with disabilities.
 I asked the group to tell me in what ways their school could be more helpful and responsive to their needs as a parent.
 A mother of a middle school student suggested that “it would be wonderful if the schools would remember that I am first ‘a parent’ — not solely a parent of a child with disabilities.
 I am also interested in the things all parents are concerned with, such as information about the new school library, the soccer team tournament, and so on.”

 Wise words!
 So let’s begin by looking at the standards for parent/family involvement published in 2002 by the National Parent Teacher Association.
-You can read about them in their entirely HERE.
+You can read about the National Standards for Family-School Partnerships here.

 When we study these six standards, it is clear that they are equally relevant for parents of students with and without disabilities.